finnergizer/pres-word-sense/notes.md

 ---

+#Existing Approaches - WordNet Thesaurus

+- Start with the Wordnet online thesaurus

+- Create a mapping which maps words into hoods (classes of words)

+- If words from a hood appear with an ambiguous word, the ambiguous word has the sense that matches that hood.

+##Problems:
+- What if the neighbours are not in the same hood as the ambiguous word?

+- WordNet coverage is chosen to be extremely general

+- Not fine-tuned enough for domain-specific disambiguation

+---
 #Existing Approaches - Common Problems

 - Lots of resources are needed to create hand constructed disambiguation rules and hand labeled training sets